-A good wine paired with Prosciutto di Parma can make any meal extraordinary, but what about an excellent beer?
-Often overlooked, beer can complement prosciutto dishes perfectly by balancing out the saltiness and providing a crisp, smooth finish.
-Below are five of our favorite beer and food pairings, including brews that go together with some of our Prosciutto di Parma recipes.
+A good wine paired with Prosciutto di Parma can make any meal extraordinary, but what about the perfect beer?
+Often overlooked, beer can complement prosciutto dishes seamlessly by balancing out the saltiness and providing a crispy, smooth finish.
+Below, beverage writer and Certified Cicerone, Ethan Fixell, presents his suggestions for the top prosciutto and craft beer pairings, including brews that go together with some of our own Prosciutto di Parma recipes.

 Prosciutto-Wrapped Melon + Fruit Beer

 Melon and prosciutto is the ideal opening to any meal.
 The combination of fruit and cured meat beautifully melds sweet with salty, and creates a wonderful textural experience greater than the sum of its parts.
 When pairing the dish with a beverage, a dry, subtle fruit beer not only strengthens the fruit notes of the melon, it complements the prosciutto just like the melon does itself.
 (Whether tart or outright sour, just be sure the beer is dry – too much residual sugar will overwhelm the natural sweetness of the melon and the meat.)
 And the elevated carbonation levels of an effervescent fruit beer will elegantly scrub the palate clean of any lingering fat, sugar or salt.

 Suggested beers: 21st Amendment Hell or High Watermelon; Dogfish Head Festina Pêche